whales-collective/bob/backend/docs/bill/docker-compose-qa.md

 Docker Compose is a tool for defining and running multi-container Docker applications.
 It uses a YAML file to configure your application's services, networks, and volumes, allowing you to manage complex applications with a single command.

-## 2. How do I install Docker Compose?

-Docker Compose comes bundled with Docker Desktop.
-For Linux, install it separately: `sudo curl -L "https://github.com/docker/compose/releases/download/v2.20.0/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose && sudo chmod +x /usr/local/bin/docker-compose`

-## 3. What is the docker-compose.yml file?
+## 3. What is the compose.yml file?

-The docker-compose.yml file is a YAML configuration file that defines services, networks, and volumes for your multi-container application.
+The compose.yml file is a YAML configuration file that defines services, networks, and volumes for your multi-container application.
 It's the blueprint that Docker Compose uses to create and manage your application stack.

 ## 4. How do I start services with Docker Compose?

-Use `docker-compose up` to start all services defined in your docker-compose.yml file.
-Add `-d` flag to run in detached mode: `docker-compose up -d`
+Use `docker composeup` to start all services defined in your compose.yml file.
+Add `-d` flag to run in detached mode: `docker composeup -d`

 ## 5. How do I stop Docker Compose services?

-Use `docker-compose down` to stop and remove containers, networks, and default volumes.
-Use `docker-compose stop` to just stop services without removing them.
+Use `docker composedown` to stop and remove containers, networks, and default volumes.
+Use `docker composestop` to just stop services without removing them.

-## 6. What's the basic structure of a docker-compose.yml file?
+## 6. What's the basic structure of a compose.yml file?

 A basic structure includes version, services, and optionally networks and volumes:
 ```yaml